matthewabbott/terrarium-webchat/DEPLOYMENT.md

 # Deployment Playbook

-This guide explains how to run the terrarium webchat stack across the VPS (GraphQL relay + website assets) and the local LLM host (outbound worker).
+This guide explains how to run the terrarium webchat stack across the VPS (REST relay + website assets) and the local LLM host (outbound worker).
 It mirrors the existing dice-roller deployment flow so you can reuse PM2, nginx, and `/var/www/html` conventions.

 ## 1. Build artifacts on the VPS